Dietary biology of the golden eagle: Other mammals

-The other family of carnivores that turns up with some regularity in the golden eagle's diet are the mustelids, at about 2.3% of the diet.
+The other family of carnivores that turns up with some regularity in the golden eagle's diet is the mustelids, at about 2.3% of the diet.
 The largest percentage of mustelids was 13.2% in a nest in central Alaska.
 Mustelids turned up in large numbers in the French Alps where they made up 10.1% of nest remains.
-Though small mustelids such as least weasels (Mustela nivalis) can be taken, the members of this family which are most regularly hunted are the martens, such as the American marten (Martes americana), pine marten (Martes martes) and beech marten (Martes foina).
-In North America, adults of large mustelids, including fishers (Pekania pennanti) and even American badgers (Taxidea taxus) and have also turned up as prey.
+Though small mustelids such as least weasels (Mustela nivalis) can be taken, the members of this family which is most regularly hunted are the martens, such as the American marten (Martes americana), pine marten (Martes martes) and beech marten (Martes foina).
+Similar sized steppe polecat (Mustela eversmanii) was also taken in Mongolia.
+In North America, adults of larger mustelids, including fishers (Pekania pennanti) and even American badgers (Taxidea taxus) which can be far larger than an adult eagle, have also turned up as prey.
 Additionally, wolverines (Gulo gulo), the largest terrestrial mustelid, can be targeted as prey by golden eagles, especially "young and inexperienced" specimens.
 The young of other large species are also occasionally hunted in Scotland and Ireland, including Eurasian otters (Lutra lutra) and Eurasian badgers (Meles meles).
 Cats are rarer in the eagle diet, forming 3.4% of nest remains in the French Alps and 2.2% in the Republic of Macedonia.
-Domestic cats (Felis catus) are mainly taken but adult european wildcats (Felis silvestris) are also known to be hunted.
+In Sardinia, felid comprised 7.38% of the total prey taken.
+Among felids, Domestic cats (Felis catus) are mainly taken but wildcats such as Sardinian wildcats (Felis lybica sarda), European wildcats (Felis silvestris) and smaller sand cats (Felis margarita) are also known to be hunted.
 In Mongolia, pallas cat (Felis margarita) was taken as additional prey.
-Rarely, the bobcat (Lynx rufus) have been reported as prey in North America and the remains from the much larger Eurasian lynx (Lynx lynx) (age undetermined) have been found in a nest in Sweden.
+Rarely, the bobcat (Lynx rufus) have been reported as prey in North America.
+Other carnivores such as striped skunks (Mephitis mephitis), ringtails (Bassariscus astutus), American hog-nosed skunks (Conepatus leuconotus), and common raccoons (Procyon lotor) have been taken by golden eagle reportedly.
 A handful of accounts from North America and Scandinavia describe golden eagles hunting and flying off with small cubs of American black (Ursus americanus) and brown bears (Ursus arctos), of an estimated weight of 3 to 5 kg.
 Similarly, the pups of spotted seals (Phoca largha) and harbor seals (Phoca vitulina) have reportedly been hunted.

 The only other family of mammals to be important in the golden eagle's diet is the hedgehogs, though these are only known as prey in Europe.
 The European hedgehog (Erinaceus europaeus) appears to be the most important prey species on the Swedish island of Gotland, making up 42.5% of sampled nest remains.
 In Estonia, the southern white-breasted hedgehog (Erinaceus concolor) was the most significant prey species (28.6%).
 The latter species was also the most important mammalian prey (13.8%) in the a small study in the Sarnena Sredna Gora Mountains of Bulgaria.